Sim4IA-Bench: A User Simulation Benchmark Suite for Next Query and Utterance Prediction: Dataset

 \subsubsection{Task B: Conversational Session Simulation}

 Task B sessions contain only utterance-response pairs.
 Responses were generated using Google's Gemma 3 12B model served on Ollama.
 For each query, the model was provided with the top three retrieved documents, the preceding response, and all upcoming utterances.
 The prompt (see \autoref{prompt}) was designed to ensure that the model focused solely on the current utterance while steering towards the upcoming utterances, producing coherent and plausible conversational flows.
+For Task B, the average session length is 4.85 queries (3.85 reformulations on average).